kwame-mintah/notes-md/learning-paths/machine-learning/01-machine-learning-operations-mlops.md

  - [ ] Create user interface
 #### Tech stack

+- Github
+	- Github Actions (CI/CD)
 - Amazon Web Services
 	- SageMaker
 	- S3
 	- IAM
 - Terraform
 	- [AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

+#### Steps

+- Preparing your Amazon SageMaker notebook
+- Downloading data from the internet into Amazon SageMaker
+- Investigating and transforming the data so that it can be fed to Amazon SageMaker algorithms
+- Estimating a model
+- Evaluating the effectiveness of the model
+- Setting the model up to make ongoing predictions

+---

 #aws #mlops #mlcl